(Click here for bottom)

 XJ

 EXpansion Joint.
-A joint that adjusts to accomodate the (typically thermal) expansion or contraction of the pieces it joins.
+A joint that adjusts to accommodate the (typically thermal) expansion or contraction of the pieces it joins.

 XK